The Commonplace

 0.11

 One autonomous agent finished second overall on the fresh challenge set.
-Team Performance positive high overall ranking (2nd place) on the challenge set
+Team Performance positive overall ranking (2nd place) on the challenge set

 n=41